 You probably understand that nutrition can play a powerful role in your health, therefore effecting your fertility and ability to get pregnant.
 But do you know how or why?
 There are many effects diet can play in fertility depending on your fertility issue.
 For instance, one of the most effective natural therapies for PCOS is eating a very specific diet that helps to reduce the insulin resistance caused by this issue.
 So don’t underestimate the power of food when creating your fertility plan.
 Today we are going to look at one aspect of fertility nutrition – Antioxidants.

 Why antioxidants are important for fertility

-Nutrition and whole foods is important because of what they contain and provide for the body.
-Here is simple over view of antioxidants, one of amazing compounds found in whole foods and and one of the main reason you should eat a wide variety of fruits, vegetables, and grains:
+Nutrition and whole foods are important because of what they contain and provide for the body.
+Here is simple overview of antioxidants, one of amazing compounds found in whole foods and one of the main reasons you should eat a wide variety of fruits, vegetables, and grains:

 Now you may be asking, what does this have to do with fertility?
 The answer is everything.
 All of the organs, fluids, and players in the reproductive system are made up of cells which need protecting.
 Health cells = healthy fertility.

 The good news is cells are turning over all of the time.
 The antioxidant-rich foods that you eat and antioxidant supplements that you consume can all have an impact on the health of your cells.
 One area that we want to nourish and protect is the egg.
 During the cycle of an egg from “storage” to ovulation there is an opportunity for the egg to be impacted by toxins or nutrients.
 Antioxidants can provide protection from these free radicals so the DNA is intact and you have a healthy egg for conception.